jbleistein/orablast/README.md

 # orablast
-Java application Orablast used to push SQL statements out to multiple databases over the network.
+Java application Orablast used to push SQL statements out to multiple Oracle databases over the network.